Best Crypto Cards in New Zealand (2026)

 Bitget serves New Zealand through its APAC entity with 8% BGB cashback on the exchange-linked Visa debit (0% FX, 0.9% transaction fee).
 For NZ users who prioritize zero FX on every NZD transaction, Bitget is the strongest exchange-linked option.
 The Bitget Wallet Card (Mastercard prepaid) offers a self-custody alternative.

-Wirex is available in New Zealand with up to 8% at the X-tra tier.
+Wirex is available in New Zealand, with 0.5% at the Standard tier and up to 8% at the Elite tier.
 The X-Accounts multi-currency feature suits NZ's internationally connected population.

 ether.fi (3%) offers borrow-to-spend for ETH holders.
 At NZ's tax rates, borrowing against holdings rather than selling avoids triggering the 33-39% income tax on disposal gains.
-This makes ether.fi particularly compelling for NZ-based ETH holders with significant appreciated positions.
+This makes ether.fi compelling for NZ-based ETH holders with large appreciated positions.

 Self-custody spending: Avici (crypto-backed credit) serves APAC with a borrow model that avoids disposal events.
 For NZ's tech-savvy early adopter community, self-custody cards remove exchange counterparty risk.